Graph Isomorphism Testing¶

 | T(8) vs Chang-2 | PASS | |

-The specific SRG pairs tested above are known to be indistinguishable by 3-WL; each successful distinction therefore demonstrates that Motif-DRESS empirically exceeds 3-WL on these instances.
+Motif-\(K_4\) distinguishes 3 of the 6 Chang pairs (T(8) vs each Chang graph) and 1/1 Rook vs Shrikhande.
+The three Chang graphs are pairwise indistinguishable because they share identical \(K_4\)-neighborhood structure per edge.
+The specific SRG pairs tested above are known to be indistinguishable by 2-WL; each successful distinction therefore demonstrates that Motif-DRESS empirically exceeds 2-WL on these instances.

 Δ-DRESS¶